(Where Do I Begin?) Love Story: History

-The recording of "Theme from Love Story" by Henry Mancini was released as a single and made its debut on Billboards Easy Listening chart in the issue of the magazine dated December 19.
+The recording of "Theme from Love Story" by Henry Mancini was released as a single.
+It made its debut on Billboards Easy Listening chart in the issue of the magazine dated December 19.
 Two versions of "(Where Do I Begin?)
-Love Story"—one by Williams and one by Tony Bennett—were released on January 15, 1971, and an article in the magazine's January 23 issue tried to explain the gap between releases of the instrumental and vocal versions as intentional.
+Love Story"—one by Williams and one by Tony Bennett—were released on January 15, 1971.
+An article in the magazine's January 23 issue tried to explain the gap between releases of the instrumental and vocal versions as intentional.
 The logic behind the decision was that "only the instrumental version should hit the market before the picture's release, and that the vocal version should be held up until several weeks after the film's release so that 'the theme and the image of Love Story would be implanted in the audience's mind.'"

+Williams re-recorded a disco version of the song, retitled "Love Story (Where Do I Begin)", in 1979; it was produced by Bob Esty and engineered by Larry Emerine.
+Esty had worked on disco records for the Beach Boys ("Here Comes the Night") and Cher ("Take Me Home") that same year.
+Esty said someone had suggested to him about working with Williams, who he admired.
+He laid a guide vocal where he attempted to emulate Williams' vocal phrasing, which Williams sang over.
+Released on April 27, 1979, the twelve-inch single of "Love Story (Where Do I Begin)" included two iterations of the song, a "long version" totalling 9:45, and a "short version" totalling 7:25.
+It was issued to celebrate William's 25 years in the music business, and coincided with other long-term acts, such as Ethel Merman, Engelbert Humperdinck and Barbra Streisand, releasing disco records.
+Barry Lederer of Billboard wrote that the introduction section, which ran for 2:05 in length, was "exciting with driving percussion and guitar movements."
+He criticized its rhythm portion for being "not enough.
+Both the lyrics and Williams don't seem to lend themselves to disco."

 Chart success

 The Mancini version spent two of its 16 weeks on the Easy Listening chart at number two and also began a run of 11 weeks on the Billboard Hot 100 in the January 16 issue, during which time it got as high as number 13.
 The track that Francis Lai and his orchestra recorded for the film first charted on the Hot 100 in the January 31 issue and made it to number 31 over the course of nine weeks.
 It reached number 21 on the Easy Listening chart during its five weeks there that began in the February 6 issue.